You are here

 Non-Profit Sponsors and Full Recovery of Indirect Costs

-At University of Michigan, all proposals to non-profit sponsors should use the same indirect cost rate as is used for federal and industry sponsors.
+At the University of Michigan, all proposals to non-profit sponsors should use the same indirect cost rate as is used for federal and industry sponsors.

-Please also reference our new Standard Operating Procedure (SOP) on indirect cost policy.
+Please also reference our Standard Operating Procedure (SOP) on indirect cost policy.
 The University's policy continues to require the full recovery of indirect costs (IDC) also known as IDC, Facilities & Administrative, or F&A rates) whenever possible.
 When full recovery is not possible, policies and procedures for waiving full recovery of indirect costs will be enforced at the level of U-M's schools, colleges, institutes and centers (as well as the Flint and Dearborn campuses).